 NOTE: The submission deadline is the same for all Towson University faculty-led programs to run in the same calendar year (regardless of the term).
 Although the deadline may appear to be early, proposals must be received by this date in order to offer a balanced array of programs and have sufficient time to develop and promote them.

-Faculty and staff interested in proposing a faculty-led study abroad program (new or repeat) should submit the appropriate Towson University Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.
+Faculty and staff interested in proposing a faculty-led study abroad program (new or repeat) should submit the TU Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.

 *All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.